-According to Captain Mark Winch, you’ll want to try a few different approaches to catch white seabass.
 The first is slow trolling a large mackerel on a Carolina rig using a 4-ounce egg sinker, 40-pound fluorocarbon, to a #1 or #2 treble hook.
 If the squid is around, you can fly line squid using a 1/4 or 1/2 ounce egg sinker to a 4/0 – 8/0 hook with a few pinned.
 You can also jig for them using a Tady 9 or equivalent in white or scrambled egg (optional to tip the hook with squid).
 Use a 7-8 foot rod with a strong reel (Torium 16 or 20) with 50 – 65 pound braid.

-One of my favorite books is by Carlos Eyles called the Last of the Blue Water Hunters, and he says if you want to be able to catch white seabass, you have to be the fish – you have to know what it likes to eat, when it likes to feed, where its food can be found.
-You have to know the patterns of the fish’s movements and how they act in the mornings, afternoons, and evenings.
+One of my favorite books is by Carlos Eyles called The Last of the Blue Water Hunters, and he says if you want to be able to catch white seabass, you have to be the fish – you have to know what it likes to eat, when it likes to feed, where its food can be found.
+You must know the patterns of the fish’s movements and how they act in the mornings, afternoons, and evenings.
 Knowing what environment they like, the currents, the water temperature, the visibility, and once you figure out all these different factors, you have an increased chance of catching one of these fish.

 These fish get large.
 That means you can hook into a 40-pound range on up to 80+ pounds.
 Some guys catch 28 inches in schools near shore while surf fishing.
 While diving, I’ve seen them in the 40 lb range right next to the surf.
 The biggest one I’ve shot was 65 pounds sleeping in the kelp during mid-day – likely sleeping off a big meal.
 You never know what will bite, so you must have the right gear for any situation.